satvikchachra/Autism-Assistive-App/README.md

 # Need for an application to treat this disorder:
   According to the Centre for Disease Control, autism affects and estimated 1 in 54 children in the United States today.
+  According to WHO, one in 160 children has Autism Spectrum Disorder.
   Signs of autism usually appear by age 2 or 3 and early detection can lead to positive outcomes later in life for people with autism.